MicrosoftDocs/windows-dev-docs/windows-apps-src/machine-learning/overview.md

 - `NAMESPACE`: the namespace of the generated code
 - `OUTPUT-FILE`: file path where the generated code will be written to.
 If OUTPUT-FILE is not specified, the generated code is written to the standard output

+To learn how to use the generated code in your app, see [Integrate a model into your app with Windows ML](integrate-model.md).

 ## Next steps
 Try creating your first Windows ML app with a step-by-step tutorial in [Get Started](get-started.md).